v1605/tapto-esp32-serial-bridge/README.md

 4. Reboot the TapTo service (or the entire device).

 ## Launching Game
-You can make a http request to (assuming your hostname is espTapToSerial and port 7497) http://espTapToSerial.local:7497/TEXT, where TEXT is the text of your TapTo card.
+You can make a http request to (assuming your hostname is espTapToSerial and port 7497) http://espTapToSerial.local:7497/TEXT, where TEXT is the text of your TapTo card (properly UriEncoded).
 For legacy v1 support, it will also respond if the request is http://espTapToSerial.local:7497/api/v1/launch/TEXT